ku6ryo/gpt_coder/app/README.md

 - API endpoint at `/sum` which calculates the sum of two numbers provided as query parameters and responds with the result.
 - API endpoint at `/subtract` which calculates the difference between two numbers provided as query parameters and responds with the result.
 - API endpoint at `/multiply` which calculates the product of two numbers provided as query parameters and responds with the result.
+- API endpoint at `/divide` which calculates the quotient of two numbers provided as query parameters and responds with the result if not dividing by zero.
 - API endpoint at `/upload` allowing POST requests to upload an image and respond with its dimensions.

 ## Setup